 Fines and Fees in the California Criminal Justice System

-al Being poor shouldn’t be a crime, but in America, having too little income to pay court fines often leaves people behind bars when they can’t afford the penalties and fees that can frequently double or triple the original cost of the fine.
-California has attempted to rectify this situation by outlawing some of the most […]
+Being poor shouldn’t be a crime, but in America, having too little income to pay court fines often leaves people behind bars when they can’t afford the penalties and fees that can frequently double or triple the original cost of the fine.
+California has attempted to rectify this situation by outlawing some of the most common […]

 Where Can You Travel While on Misdemeanor or Felony Probation?